-E - Evacuate / Extinguish
+- E Evacuate / Extinguish - Use fire extinguishers only if the following apply: - You are trained and familiar with how to use the extinguisher.

-- Use fire extinguishers only if: - You are trained and familiar with how to use the extinguisher. - You are sure the fire is small and can be easily contained. - You have a means of quick and safe exit at all times.
+- You are sure the fire is small and can be easily contained. - You have a means of quick and safe exit at all times.